 Overview

-Traumatic brain injury (TBI) is a common cause of death and disability affecting people of all ages.
-There are no therapies capable of lessening the burden of the brain injury itself, and there has been little improvement in outcomes over the past two decades.
+Traumatic brain injury (TBI) is a common cause of death and disability, affecting people of all ages.
+There are no therapies that can lessen the burden of the brain injury itself, and there has been little improvement in outcomes over the past two decades.

-In this project, Dr Newcombe and colleagues aim to better characterise the injury to the brain, with a focus on injury to the blood vessels and changes to the way that the blood clots.
+In this project, Dr Newcombe and colleagues aim to better characterise the brain injury, with a focus on injury to the blood vessels and changes to the way that the blood clots.
 This will guide the development of effective treatments.

 Background